alevani/ant_war_simulation/REPORT.md

 Throughout this collaboration ants are capable of achieving the greatest.
 They can assemble themselves into complex structure such as bridge or boat to overcome environmental challenges, they achieve agriculture through foraging and maintenance, and have complex symbiotic relationships[^7].
 However, this collaborative behaviour only emerges within ants of the same colonies (and sometimes, but less likely, of the same species).
 Ant colonies are more likely to fight or avoid contact than discuss peacefully about what would be the best strategy to get the piece of bread from a picnic and how it would be beneficial for each of them.
 So what is the difference?
 What makes them less able to collaborate than humans?
 As said earlier, they have a very limited brain and understanding of the world.
 They have eyes and they can see, but they can distinguish between dark and light, but that's it.
 At their level everything but the colony and the queen survival is meaningless.
 They don't have complex communication tools and only recognise "friend" ant if they carry the same chemical badge.
 Ants do not live a happy life, and their main purpose is only to fulfil the colony's needs.

+**!!
+Though I feel like this is missing something, the cut is to harsh !!**

 ## 2.2 Interesting species [NOK]

 Throughout this sub-section, we will talk about a few ant species that stands out within the 12000 others.
 Going trough the Army Ants first as they will be the once used for the simulation because they deliver the most interesting collective behaviour, to 4 other types of ants that are also interesting to mention and from which we are going to highlight a few biological behaviors: Carpenter ants, Leafcutter ants,  and Pharaoh ants are among the most known species of ants.
 This because they mostly exist in an environment close to humans and thus are more inclined to have interaction with our society.